MasterCard (MA) Ascends But Remains Behind Market: Some Facts to Note

+In the latest market close, MasterCard (MA) reached $413.15, with a +0.67% movement compared to the previous day.
+The stock trailed the S&P 500, which registered a daily gain of 0.8%.
+Meanwhile, the Dow experienced a rise of 0.18%, and the technology-dominated Nasdaq saw an increase of 1.37%.

-Heading into today, shares of the processor of debit and credit card payments had gained 8.14% over the past month, lagging the Business Services sector's gain of 11.92% and the S&P 500's gain of 9.16% in that time.
+Shares of the processor of debit and credit card payments witnessed a gain of 5.31% over the previous month, trailing the performance of the Business Services sector with its gain of 7.85% and outperforming the S&P 500's gain of 4.39%.

-Market participants will be closely following the financial results of MasterCard in its upcoming release.
+Investors will be eagerly watching for the performance of MasterCard in its upcoming earnings disclosure.
 On that day, MasterCard is projected to report earnings of $3.07 per share, which would represent year-over-year growth of 15.85%.
 Alongside, our most recent consensus estimate is anticipating revenue of $6.45 billion, indicating a 10.89% upward movement from the same quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $12.16 per share and revenue of $25 billion, indicating changes of +14.18% and +12.43%, respectively, compared to the previous year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $12.16 per share and a revenue of $25 billion, signifying shifts of +14.18% and +12.43%, respectively, from the last year.

-Any recent changes to analyst estimates for MasterCard should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for MasterCard.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.16% higher.
-MasterCard is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
+Currently, MasterCard is carrying a Zacks Rank of #3 (Hold).

-Looking at valuation, MasterCard is presently trading at a Forward P/E ratio of 34.02.
-This expresses a premium compared to the average Forward P/E of 13.43 of its industry.
+Valuation is also important, so investors should note that MasterCard has a Forward P/E ratio of 33.74 right now.
+Its industry sports an average Forward P/E of 13.72, so one might conclude that MasterCard is trading at a premium comparatively.

-Meanwhile, MA's PEG ratio is currently 1.87.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-MA's industry had an average PEG ratio of 1.14 as of yesterday's close.
+Meanwhile, MA's PEG ratio is currently 1.86.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Financial Transaction Services was holding an average PEG ratio of 1.15 at yesterday's closing price.

 The Financial Transaction Services industry is part of the Business Services sector.
-At present, this industry carries a Zacks Industry Rank of 164, placing it within the bottom 35% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 150, which puts it in the bottom 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report